Git Feature Branch Workflow

 This process often results in a merge commit.
 Some developers like this because it’s like a symbolic joining of the feature with the rest of the code base.
 But, if you’re partial to a linear history, it’s possible to rebase the feature onto the tip of

-master before executing the merge, resulting in a fast-forward merge.
+main before executing the merge, resulting in a fast-forward merge.

 Some GUI’s will automate the pull request acceptance process by running all of these commands just by clicking an “Accept” button.
 If yours doesn’t, it should at least be able to automatically close the pull request when the feature branch gets merged into